-Forced Marriage
+Forced Marriage (FM)

+FM is one entered into without the full and free consent of one or both parties and where violence, threats or any form of coercion is used to cause a person to enter into a marriage.
 The Federal Act on Measures against Forced Marriages has been in force since 1 July 2013.
 Since the Swiss Civil Code was adapted, forced marriages are challenged ex officio.
 In addition, forced marriage was made a separate offence in 2013, with the possibility of up to 5 years in prison under Art.
 181a of the Civil Code.
 Forced marriage is a violation of the right to marry, the right to decide, and often also violates a person's physical integrity.
 Forced marriages have also been banned internationally because they are a human rights violation and are opposed by the United Nations, the Council of Europe, and the European Union.